steva-gmbh/craftsman-app-ai-gen-express-react/README.md

 # CraftsmanApp

-A modern web application for craftsmen to manage their business, inspired by the "hero" application.
+A modern web application with AI assistant for craftsmen to manage their business.
+AI genrated.

 ## Features